-Small-scale and community forests have specific characteristics, such as land size, ownership or internal governance that require tailor made solutions.
-Finding globally relevant and locally adaptable policy and market tools and solutions has been our goal for over 25 years.
-We have learned to embrace the complex barriers and challenges facing these groups, and have created a series of policy and market tools aimed towards increasing uptake of FSC certification as well as adding benefit for these certificate holders.
+Small-scale, family and community forests have specific characteristics, such as land size, ownership or internal governance that require tailor made approaches.
+Finding globally relevant and locally adaptable policy solutions and business or market related tools has been our goal for over 25 years.
+We have learned to embrace the complex barriers and challenges facing these groups and have created a toolbox aimed towards increasing uptake of FSC certification as well as adding benefit for these constituents.

 In line with our FSC Global Strategy 2021-2026, we have divided our work into three distinct work streams; enablers, market solutions and policy solutions.
 These are all meant to complement each other to help increase uptake and benefit of FSC certification of small-scale and community forests.

 Engage, communicate, train and fundraise.

-Getting certified doesn't help if there is no profitable market for the products, or ways for small-scale forest owners and communities to connect to available markets.
-This is why we are exploring value chains...
+Getting certified doesn't help if there is no way for small-scale forest owners and communities to connect to markets that value sustainability.
+This is why we are exploring both systemic and value chain...

 We have developed policy and market based tools and solutions after trying, testing, and developing internationally recognised and proven methodologies for over 25 years.
 Dive deeper into our history.